rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 Next to work, I'm thankful for the support of my parents and the family of my girlfriend.
 Wout, you have showed me "gewoon rustig doorgaan" (just calmly continue).
 You know that finishing things is not a matter of speed, but a matter of perseverance.
-Without you, I would probably have dropped out halfway through the PhD.
+Without you, I might have dropped out halfway through the PhD.
 But luckily, "rustig doorgaan" has worked.
 Nely, you have always motivated me to do my best in school.
 Without you I would probably never have obtained my MSc degree, so I would never have started this PhD.